 Within 14 business days

 of receiving your letter, a staff member from the Risk Management Unit will acknowledge your claim by phone or in writing.
-If in writing, it will be a letter that includes details about the claims adjuster who is doing the investigation.Investigations take time.
+If in writing, it will be a letter or email that includes details about the claims adjuster who is doing the investigation.Investigations take time.

 The investigation includes a site visit and gathering information from the person making the claim and from staff, to assess whether Toronto Community Housing is responsible for your damage.